swiftly-solution/documentation/src/docs/scripting/events/gameevents/onsilencerdetach.md

 ---

 # OnSilencerDetach
-This event is triggered when silencer_detach is triggered
+This event is triggered when silencer_detach is triggered.
 ::: tabs
 @tab Lua
 ```lua